komeilkma/OpenWrtPlus/README.md

 ![openwrt-config](include/configg.png)

 I will write additional explanations about how to develop the driver and add access point mode whenever I have time :)
+At the moment, this driver has not yet reached the final version